MegaMek/megamek.github.io/community.md

 ##### I know how to code

 The projects are written in Java and are hosted on [GitHub](https://github.com/MegaMek).
-You can also find information about our coding style preferences and how to build the projets in the [developer's section](https://github.com/MegaMek/megamek/wiki#developer-information) of our GitHub wiki page.
+You can also find information about our coding style preferences and how to build the projects in the [developer's section](https://github.com/MegaMek/megamek/wiki#developer-information) of our GitHub wiki page.
 Its best to start with a small project.
 Have a look at the issues tracker and start there.

 You should submit your changes as a Pull Request (PR) on GitHub.
 The core developers will review all PRs and provide feedback to ensure things aren't going to break existing save games or the program itself.
 PR reviews happen as the core developers have time to review them.